Eccys/user.js/README.md

 It's recommended to use [uBlock Origin](https://ublockorigin.com/) alongside this.

 ## Sections
+The user.js is divided into subcategories to make editing and revising it easier.
+You're welcome 💝
-- **FASTFOX (Performance Enhancements)**:
+### **FASTFOX (Performance Enhancements)**:

 Prioritizes speed by adjusting cache sizes, image rendering, and network connections.
 Enables GPU-accelerated rendering and limits prefetching to reduce unnecessary data use.

-- **SECUREFOX (Privacy & Security)**:
+### **SECUREFOX (Privacy & Security)**:

-Blocks tracking and prioritize HTTPS connections.
+Blocks tracking and prioritizes HTTPS connections.
 Disables telemetry and data collection features, including safe browsing and crash reporting and enforces stricter cookie management and blocking mixed content.

-- **PESKYFOX (Interface Clean-Up)**:
+### **PESKYFOX (Interface Clean-Up)**:

-Removes unwanted Mozilla UI elements, disables location tracking and notifications, and removes [Pocket](https://www.mozilla.org/en-US/firefox/pocket/) and sponsored content on new tabs.
+Removes unwanted Mozilla UI elements, disables location tracking and notifications, and removes [Pocket](https://www.mozilla.org/en-US/firefox/pocket/) and other sponsored content on new tabs.
-Minimalize the interface, minimize interruptions, and disable unnecessary "features".

-- **Custom Overrides**:
+### **Custom Overrides**:

-Contains personal preference settings, such as clearing browsing data on shutdown, disabling auto-form fill, enabling container tabs, and setting site-specific permissions.
+Contains personal settings, such as clearing browsing data on shutdown, disabling auto-form fill, enabling container tabs, and site-specific permissions.

-_Note: Feel free to go through the **custom overrides** section and adjust it according to your needs!_
+Please, go through this section and adjust it according to your needs.

-**By default, all site settings and history are wiped on exit.**

 ## Goals

 1. **Minimalism**: get what isn't needed out of the way.
 2. **Efficiency**: unleash Firefox's ability to be fast and performant.
-3 **Privacy**: protect your data without causing site breakage.
+3. **Privacy**: protect your data without causing site breakage.

 Inspired by [Betterfox](https://github.com/yokoffing/Betterfox).